Deploying an Agent

 Environment variables prefixed with LENSES_ are transformed into corresponding configuration options.
 The environment variable name is converted to lowercase and underscores (_) are replaced with dots (.).
 As an example set the option lenses.port use the environment variable LENSES_PORT.

-Alternatively, the lenses.conf can be mounted directly as
+Alternatively, the lenses-agent.conf can be mounted directly as

 Docker volumes